 When referencing the mid-south survey data or this report use the following reference:

 Henry, C.G., L. J. Krutz, J. Henggeler, R. Levy, Q.Q.
 Huang and K. Kovacs.
 2020.
-A Survey of 2015 Mid-South Irrigation Practices: Report to the Mid-South Soybean Board and dataset.
-Mid-South Soybean Board.
-University of Arkansas Division of Agriculture.

 The datasets from this report can be requested from,

 Chris Henry, Associate Professor and Water Management Engineer, University of Arkansas, email@example.com

 L. Jason Krutz, Director, Mississippi Water Resources Research Institute, Mississippi